lesreddy/tw-tetris/readme.md

 7. Scroll back down to the **GitHub Pages** section to retrieve the link to the deployed website.

-### Branches

-The main branch used by the developer was the master branch.
-However during the project in order to assist with debugging I created another branch called ```modals```.
-This was done in order to attempt to overcome the many bugs and issues I had with creating my set player name bootstrap modal.
-However as seems to be the theme with this project I somehow had another issue which was when merging the two and nearly lost a lot of code.
-I then abandoned the idea of using another branch (due to much more lost time trying to recover it) and just maintained the code in the master branch.

 ### Running locally